dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 ...
 </kotlin>

-Note that there is a "Remove all argument names" intention which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.
+Note that in IntelliJ there is a "Remove all argument names" intention which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.

 ### Put parameters on one line